apphead/resolve_helper_scripts/README.md

     * create timeline from imported clips (optional).
 Useful for VFX review sessions.

 ## How to install:
-Make sure you have Python 3.6 or newer installed.
-Open command and navigate to you python installation directory e.g. C:\Python311\
+Make sure you have Python 3.6.8 installed (later versions are not compatible!).
+Open command and navigate to your python installation directory e.g. C:\Python36\

 Then install PySimpleGUI:
     pip install pysimplegui
 or
     pip3 install pysimplegui

 Then copy the script to %APPDATA%\Blackmagic Design\DaVinci Resolve\Support\Fusion\Scripts\[targetDir]